 Mr. Zucker served as an elected trustee and member of the board of the Jewish Community Relations Council of the Jewish Federation of Greater Philadelphia (JCRC) and has been a former chair, vice president and board member of the Jewish Community Relations Council of the Jewish Federation of Greater Philadelphia.

-Mr. Zucker regularly represents clients through the Philadelphia Bar Association’s Volunteers for the Indigent Program.
+Mr. Zucker regularly represents clients on a pro bono basis through the Philadelphia Bar Association’s Volunteers for the Indigent Program.